 But when you’re not using content management, you can do anything you want.
 You could make every single page just a little bit different, if you wanted.
 Sometimes, it happens this way accidentally.
 Often, it happens because a content owner just wants something different.

 We’re working with a client now who has a large site which has grown organically over many years without the guidance of a CMS.
-It’s been done in flat files in a WYSWYG editor (or 10).
+The site has been built in flat files in a WYSIWYG editor (or 10).
 Additionally, it’s been worked on by dozens of different people, all bringing their own idiosyncrasies to how they wanted to set up a specific page.

 I was on-site a few weeks ago, and we were walking through the site as a group.
 It seemed that every mouse click would elicit a chorus of groans, and comments like:

 What is this content?
 I don’t even remember this.

 Why is the navigation so different?
 Who authorized this?

 Oh, geez, remember this?
 This is like this because Bob over in Department X wanted it done this way.

 Moving from non-CMS to CMS is always hard for clients to adjust to.
 They have to get in a mode that content management systems feast on consistency.
 This isn’t to say you can’t one-off a few things if you need to, by, by-and-large, a CMS wants consistent page types, consistent navigation, consistent relationships, etc.